Penetration Testing Tools / Security Audit ToolsPosted by admin on Sep 14, 2012 in Security Blog • No comments

 This is the free version of the metasploit package, one of the best pieces of software around for Windows, Linux and Mac systems.
 Metasploit allows you to quickly search for and execute exploits against a target.

 OpenVAS is one of the worlds most advanced open source vulnerability scanners.
+You can read about the openvas online scanner here.
 A project contributed by many security professionals globally, this tools gives great accurate scan results, and allows you to manage and report your findings.

 Although this is not a free tool, it has a bunch of incredibly effective scan engines that will rank amongst the best of the vulnerability scanners available on the market.
 Initially developed as an open source project up until 2008.